proximax-storage/xpx-dfms-devportal-docs/docs/storage_v2/built_in_features/drive/lifecycle.md

 ### Uploading

 When a [Storage Director](../../roles/owner.md) node uploads new files, it fills the Actions List, where file hashes and their sizes are indicated.
-Blockchain automatically transfers *fileSize \* replicatorCount* [SM units](../../getting_started/economy.md#sm) for each file from the [Storage Director](../../roles/owner.md) account to the [Drive](overview.md) account.
-These mosaics are rewards for [Replicator](../../roles/replicator.md) nodes and the Storage Director node for file spreading (the Storage Director can also receive part of its mosaics back).
+Blockchain automatically transfers *fileSize \* replicatorCount* [SM units](../../getting_started/economy.md#streaming-units--sm) for each file from the [Storage Director](../../roles/owner.md) account to the [Drive](overview.md) account.
+These SDAs are rewards for [Replicator](../../roles/replicator.md) nodes and the Storage Director node for file spreading (the Storage Director can also receive part of its SDAs back).

 The transaction can be rejected in the following cases:

-- The Storage Director doesn't have enough mosaics;
+- The Storage Director doesn't have enough [SDAs](../../getting_started/economy.md);
 - The blockchain already contains the Modification with the same hash;
 - Not enough space left on the Drive.